quantverse/ptltrader/README.md

 ## Windows Extras

+You need to have either Java JDK 11+ or JRE 11+ installed to be able to run PTL Trader under Windows.
+We recommend to install the [Eclipse Temurin JRE from Adoptium](https://adoptium.net/temurin/releases/).

 ### Wrapping Application to Single EXE File

 You can optionally use [launch4j](http://launch4j.sourceforge.net/) to wrap the generated JAR (win64 arch) to a single EXE if you want.
 Use the launch configuration in the `launch4j` folder.

 Note: launch4j is a cross-platform application, running also under Linux and macOS.

+We supply prebuilt EXE launcher for the application in our Release page.

 ### Building MSI Installer